Hydragas develops Lake Kivu Gas: Delivering clean energy and safety

 Indentifying the needs and drivers for development

-At Hydragas, our deep understanding has developed to a point where we can lead extraction development with arguably the best extraction technology yet made available.
+As Hydragas develops Lake Kivu projects, our deep understanding has developed to a point where we can lead extraction development.
+We have, arguably, the best extraction technology yet made available.
 There is a compelling story for impact investment that we can present, showing how relatively small investment generates amazing outcomes for clean energy and reduced carbon emissions.

 Lake Kivu is all at once a stunningly beautiful location, a vast and valuable energy resource, a potentially massive threat to the community and a mystery to understand.
 We are part of an international community that is willing to commit years to study, research, discussion and collaboration and hopefully investment.
 Our need is to help advance the ideas and ideals that science can apply to the safe management and development of the massive energy resource.
 Without science and the identification of good practice, this opportunity can do easily switch from being a growth opportunity for both countries and their lake-side communities, to being a threat to them.

 Our competitiveness is assured with smart innovative technology with which Hydragas develops Lake Kivu gas resources.
 With this leading technology, we developed over a decade, we can harvest the resource to its maximum potential.
 Our goal is to deliver on these results soon, funding permitting.
 Our goal is to provide safety, environmental preservation and lasting value to the community.
 In this way our IP will enable Lake Kivu to achieve and sustain its huge potential for clean energy.

 The project’s impact can make the surrounding region a net-zero carbon community as a benefit.
 It can provide gigatons of carbon reduction impact on climate change.
 At the same time, reducing the lake’s methane inventory mitigates a hazardous risk of eruption to people’s safety.

 Developing & Applying the Vision